 The decommissioning provision is associated with the retirement of tangible long-lived assets that result from the acquisition, construction, development and/or normal use of the assets.
-The balance at March 31, 2022 is \$2 million (2021 - \$2 million).
+The balance at March 31, 2023 is \$2 million (2022 - \$2 million).

-The HST provision relates to refunds received in previous fiscal years in the amount of \$18 million (2021 - \$18 million) which is under review with the Canada Revenue Agency (CRA).
+The HST provision relating to refunds received in previous fiscal years in the amount of \$18 million (2022 - \$18 million) was reversed into stakeholder payments within the consolidated statements of comprehensive income in fiscal 2022-23 as the provisions were no longer under review with the Canada Revenue Agency (CRA).

-For the years ended March 31, 2022 and 2021 (in millions of Canadian dollars)
+For the years ended March 31, 2023 and 2022 (in millions of Canadian dollars)